radish-es/casebook-property/content/cases/southwind.md

 Since the *Royal Proclamation, 1763* (G.B.), 3 Geo.
 3 (reproduced
 in R.S.C.
 1985, App.
 II, No. 1), Indigenous interests in land, including reserve land, cannot be taken or used without legal authorization from the Crown.
-The , permitted expropriation for public works, but only with the approval of Cabinet through the Governor in Council.
+The *Indian Act*, R.S.C.
+1927, c.
+98, permitted expropriation for public works, but only with the approval of Cabinet through the Governor in Council.
 Treaty No. 3 (1873), that set aside the reserve land for the LSFN, required "due compensation" for any taking or appropriation.
 In addition, this Court